 This course offers an introduction to the field of computer science and the fundamentals of computer programming.
 It presents key topics in the field and introduces object-oriented programming and scripting programming using Python.
 No prior computer science or programming experience is necessary.
 Prerequisite: MTH 101 (MTH 101 may be taken concurrently).

-CSC 160 Introduction to Computing Technology (3)
+CSC 160 Computing Technologies (3)